bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) working with Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022, advised by Prof. Klara Nahrstedt.
 Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Xinbing Wang.

-Despite the hype about the Metaverse from 2021, it has never become a reality.
-I uncover three main obstacles faced by existing immersive computing systems: (1) the exploding amount of data brought by a large virtual world, (2) the disturbing artifacts produced by existing 3D modeling techniques, and (3) the unreliable real-world environments.
-To overcome these obstacles, my research advocates AI-system co-design, an approach with two core principles:
+Immersive computing integrates AR, VR, and system techniques to create seamless, interactive digital environments.
+However, existing immersive system suffer from a loose coupling problem where processing modules are local optimal and data is discrete, leading to inefficiency and artifacts.
+To overcome these obstacles, my research advocates AI-system co-design to advance immersive computing, an approach with two core principles:

-1. **AI-for-Immersion Design**: *Identifying and employing advanced Artificial Intelligence (AI) techniques to transcend the limitation of traditional immersive computing systems*.
+1. **AI-for-Immersion Insight**: *Identifying insights from Artificial Intelligence (AI) techniques to overcome the limitation of traditional immersive computing systems*.
-2. **System-for-AI Optimization**: *Customized AI pipelines with system optimization to overcome performance degradation of immersive systems*.
+2. **AI-System Joint Design**: *Customized system optimization and adapt AI architecture or training to overcome performance degradation of AI systems*.

 Guided by these principles, my research bridges the gap between current immersive computing systems and the Metaverse, advancing:
 1. **Bandwidth Efficiency**: [NSDI'24](https://www.usenix.org/system/files/nsdi24-chen-bo.pdf), [SenSys'24](https://dl.acm.org/doi/10.1145/3666025.3699324)